CivicActions/nebula/DEVOPS_MANUAL.md

 ## Testing

-There is a PHPUnit test framework available in the "testing" directory, with tests in the "testing/tests" directory.
-Guzzle is available for convenient testing of http endpoints.

-To execute the tests run:
+To execute all the tests (frontend and backend), build your environment as normal, then run:
 ```bash
 ./bin/run-tests
 ```
+A zero exit code (`echo $?`) indicates a successful run, a non-zero result indicates a test failure.

+### Frontend Tests

+The frontend tests use the (Selenium Builder)[https://saucelabs.com/builder] Selenium 2 JSON test format, which is easy to version control and edit with the open source Selenium Builder tool (which can run/debug the tests manually).
+The tests are in the ("frontend/tests/selenium2-core-tests.json")[https://github.com/CivicActions/nebula/tree/master/frontend/tests] file.

+Tests are automated using the (se-interpreter)[https://github.com/Zarkonnen/se-interpreter] which is made available as a Docker container, together with the (SeleniumHQ Chrome and Firefox Docker images)[https://github.com/SeleniumHQ/docker-selenium].
+Note that these are fully automated using the "run-tests" script - there is no need to install any additional software to run the tests.

+Test results are recorded in chrome.log and firefox.log files in the "frontend/tests" directory.

+### Backend Tests

+There is a PHPUnit test framework available in the "backend" directory, with tests in the ("backend/tests")[https://github.com/CivicActions/nebula/tree/master/backend/tests] directory.
+Guzzle is available for convenient testing of http endpoints.

-A JUnit format report.xml is available in the "testing" directory.
+A JUnit format report.xml is available in the "testing" directory for the backend tests.
 You can include additional PHPUnit arguments after the above command, as needed.

 ### Automated Testing

-A sample Jenkins configuration is available in the devops/jenkins/testing/config.xml directory.
+A sample Jenkins configuration is available in the (devops/jenkins/testing/)[https://github.com/CivicActions/nebula/blob/master/devops/jenkins/testing/] directory.
 This will, upon each git push to github:
 * Bootstrap docker-compose and start the containers.
 * Run the tests and record the results.
 * Report the result to a Slack channel.